duoduoyeah/AutoReg/README.md

 # Auto Data Regression

-Auto Reg is a Python module for panel data regression, generating regression tables, and reporting results.
+Auto Reg is a Python module for generate regression tables, rffortlessly.
+Input your questionable research topic and cleaned data—and let the tool poops out regression tables.
+Input your questionable research topic and cleaned data—and let the tool poops out regression tables.
 Check out the demo below to see how quickly the regression can be solved.
 ## Document
 [![Document](https://img.shields.io/badge/Notion-000000?style=for-the-badge&logo=notion&logoColor=white)](https://salty-impatiens-ec1.notion.site/AutoReg-1755b94d731880ea8334e43110610f27)